 A general contractor can simplify the process.
 You hire the contractor, and he or she hires everyone else that works on your project.
 However, you do need to be careful.
-Here are 5 things to keep in mind as you hire a general contractor:

 You want to make sure that the general contractor you choose is properly licensed and insured in your state, as well as bonded, where necessary.
 Ensure that the general contractor only works with others who are properly licensed as well.
 You want to make sure that any contractor you hire is likely to be following state regulations.
 It’s also a god idea to do some background research on them by reviewing their profile on the Better Business Bureau, or other review boards.

 Hire Specialists When Possible

 It can help to find a general contractor that specializes in your project.
 Check around for those with experience.
 You want someone who knows your project.
 Even if the general contractor doesn’t specialize, it’s still possible to work with a general contractor who knows how to work with specialists.
 Find out who the contractor plans to hire, and find out whether these sub-contractors are specialists.